 Yes.
 A review is conducted for any work to the exterior of the building, without distinguishing the location of the work.
 As noted in the Certificate of Appropriateness Matrix, depending upon the work to be accomplished, the review may simply be a staff review.

 How do I apply for a Certificate of Appropriateness?

 Applications are available here on our website or paper copies are available in the Development Services Department.
 Detailed directions are included.
-However, please don’t hesitate to contact staff at any time with any questions.
-You can reach the City’s historic Preservation Planner, Friederike Mittner at (561) 822-1457 or firstname.lastname@example.org.
+However, please don’t hesitate to contact our team at any time with your questions.
+You can reach the City’s Historic Preservation Planner, Friederike Mittner, at (561) 822-1457 or firstname.lastname@example.org

 What type of technical assistance can I receive in preserving my property?

 The Historic Preservation Section provides professional staff support to the Board and can assist property owners in solving problems typically encountered by historic property owners in the maintenance of their property.